willhowes/bookmark_manager_will_yaara/README.md

 So that I can refer back to my favourite websites
 I'd like to add bookmarks to my bookmark manager.

+###User Story 3
+As a user
+So I can remove my bookmark from Bookmark Manager
+I want to delete a bookmark

 ###Domain Model for User Story 1

 CLIENT--->(GET request through browser)-->CONTROLLER